 Plot allocation - we would advise associations to carefully assess the risk of allocating plots.
-If it is possible to allocate plots on a one to one basis, within social distancing rules then it should be possible.
+If it is possible to allocate plots safely, within social distancing rules then it should be possible.
 Any prospective tenant must be given all the relevant safety information for the site.

 Public Footpaths through allotment sites - if you have a footpath running through the site that is used by large numbers of people associations could consider taking the following steps.